 Our Maintenance Activities

-The Board maintains 510km of watercourses.
+The Board maintains around 385km of watercourses.

 Most of the watercourses we maintain are entirely engineered and are not natural waterbodies, they have been cut into the land over centuries for the sole purpose of improving drainage and reducing flood risk.
 During the summer months many of these watercourses dry out.